Chandrabadani Devi: In Indian mythology

 The legend says that the torso of Sati fell here and her weapons got scattered all around the place.
 Thus, even today huge number of iron trishuls (tridents) and some old statues can be seen lying around the revered temple of Chandrabadani.

-Sight-seeing

-The place has views of the Surkanda, Kedarnath and Badrinath peaks.
-The temple is small and contains a Shri-yantra carved out on a flat stone instead of any idol.
-Traditionally, a cloth canopy is tied to the ceiling over this Shri-yantra once a year and the Brahmana priest doing it has to do it blind-folded.
+The story of the temple is mentioned in the Skanda Purana.
+When Lord Shiva was carrying the burnt body of Maa Sati (who jumped in the Mahayagya of his father Daksh Prajapati to protest the disrespect of his husband Lord Shiva), the parts of her body scattered in different places and hence those places became Siddhpeeth.
+In this temple, her badan (body) was dropped; hence the name Chandrabadani.

 Access

-By road, one can reach Jamnikhal which is about 31 km from Devprayag by road and 109 km from Narendra Nagar.
+By road, one can reach Jamnikhal, which is about 31 km from Devprayag by road and 109 km from Narendra Nagar.
 From Jamnikhal it is a 7 km plus one km walk uphill to Chandrabadani Temple.
-Nearest railhead is at Rishikesh and nearest airport is Jolly Grant of Dehradun.
+The nearest railhead is at Rishikesh and the nearest airport is Jolly Grant of Dehradun.